Consensys/ethereum-developer-tools-list/README.md

 * [EthereumDev.io](https://ethereumdev.io) - The definitive guide for getting started with Ethereum smart contract programming.
 * [Brownie](https://github.com/iamdefinitelyahuman/brownie) - Brownie is a Python framework for deploying, testing and interacting with Ethereum smart contracts.
 * [Ethereum Stack Exchange](https://ethereum.stackexchange.com/) - Post and search questions to help your development life cycle.
-* [dfuse](https://dfuse.io) - Slick blockchain APIs to build world-class applications.
+* [StreamingFast](https://www.streamingfast.io) - Massively scalable multi-chain infrastructure.
 * [Biconomy](https://biconomy.io) - Do gasless transactions in your dapp by enabling meta-transactions using simple to use SDK.
 * [Blocknative](https://blocknative.com) — Blockchain events before they happen.
 Blocknative's portfolio of developers tools make it easy to build with mempool data.
 * [useWeb3.xyz](https://useweb3.xyz/) — A curated overview of the best and latest resources on Ethereum, blockchain and Web3 development.